Skip to main content

 The Export screen has two sections:

-- Export to Services -- push contacts directly to QRZ or HamQTH without downloading a file.
+• Export directly to other accounts -- push contacts directly to QRZ or HamQTH without downloading a file.

 Exporting to a file